lbke/ssr-theory/readme.md

 // Time the rendered page should stay in the cache for a given set of props type TTL : Number
 ```
 Yes, build-time static rendering is just server-side rendering with a cache + precomputed requests.
-Tada.
-You don't need really have to differentiate `getServerSideProps` and `getStaticProps`.
+For instance, Next.js differentiation between `getServerSideProps` (SSR) and `getStaticProps` (SSG) is a relevant implementation choice, but a still an implementation choice.
+Other

 And an exemple implementation for paid pages on a blog:
 ```ts